Sunidhiwillow/Temporal_spectral_resolution/README.md

 ## Sounds Used

-It has been tested on two contrasting audio samples:
+It was tested on two contrasting audio samples:

 1. **Harmony of Peace – Angel Voices** (~88.8 sec)
    - **Spectral Characteristics:** Clear melodic content with stable harmonic bands (visible horizontal lines).